dchenz/docker-primer-ext/tutorials/2-Images.md

 ```

 If you make any edits to a Python file, Docker will reinstall dependencies during every build, regardless of whether the dependencies have changed or not.
 That would be very annoying...

+In this next tutorial, you will learn how to build a Docker image.